 Required Certificates.
-Certificates of insurance evidencing the issuance of all insurance required by this Article VII to the extent then required, describing the coverage and providing forthirty (30) days prior notice to Lessor and Grantor by the insurance company of cancellation or non-renewal, shallhave been delivered to Lessor and Grantor by the Effective Date, and in the case of any policies replacing or renewing any policies expiring during the Inspection Term and the Term, not later than fifteen (15) days before the expiration dates of any expiring policies.
-The certificates of insurance shall be issued by or on behalf of the insurance company and shall bear theoriginal signature of an officer or duly authorized agent having the authority to issue the certificate.
-The insurance company issuing the insurance, or its duly authorized agent, shall also deliver to Lessor and Grantor proof reasonably satisfactory to Lessor and Grantor that the premiums for at least the first year of the term of each policy (or installment payments to the insurance carrier then required to have been paid on account of such premiums) have been paid.
-Lessee shall deliver to Lessor and Grantor an entire duplicate original or a copy (certified by Lessee to be true, complete and correct) of each policy within a reasonable period of time after Lessor's or Grantor's request therefor.
-Lessee shall notify Lessor and Grantor of any material changes in the coverage provided under any policy promptly after requesting an insurance company to make such change or receiving any notice from an insurance company advising Lessee of any such change; provided, however, that no such change may reduce or otherwise modify the insurance coverage required under this Lease.
+Certificates of insurance evidencing the issuance of all insurance required by this Article VII to the extent then required, describing the coverage and providing for notice to Lessor and Grantor by the insurance company of cancellation or non-renewal, shall be delivered to Lessor and Grantor by the Effective Date.
+The certificates of insurance shall be issued by or on behalf of the insurance company and shall bear the signature of an officer or duly authorized agent having the authority to issue the certificate.

-Compliance with Policy Requirements.
-Lessee shall not violate or permit to be violated any of the conditions, provisions or requirements of any insurance policy required by this Article, and Lessee shall perform, satisfy and comply with, or cause to be performed, satisfied and complied with, all conditions, provisions and requirements of all insurance policies.

 Required Insurance Policy Clauses.
-Each policy of insurance required to be carried pursuant to the provisions of this Article and each certificate issued by or on behalf of the insurer shall contain (i) aprovision stating substantially that no act or omission of Lessee (or any other Person) or any use oroccupation of Owners' Lands and Lessee Improvements for purposes more hazardous than are permitted by the policy shall invalidate the policy as to Lessor or Grantor or affect or limit the obligation of the insurance company to pay to Lessor and Grantor the amount of any loss sustained and that no act or omission of Lessor orGrantor shall invalidate the policy as to Lessee or affect or limit the obligation of the insurance company to pay Lessee the amount of any loss; (ii) a written waiver of the right of subrogation against all of the named insureds andadditional insureds, including Lessor and Grantor as owners of Owners' Lands, with respect to losses payable under such policy; and (iii) an agreement by the insurer that such policy shall not be canceled, materially modified, or denied renewal without at least thirty (30) days prior written notice to Lessor and Grantor, specifically covering, without limitation, cancellation or non-renewal for non-payment of premium, except that ten (10) days' noticeor statutory notice, whichever is greater, shall be given with respect only to non-payment of premium.
+Each policy of insurance required to be carried pursuant to the provisions of this Article and each certificate issued by or on behalf of the insurer shall contain (i) a written waiver of the right of subrogation against all of the named insureds and Lessor and Grantor as owners of Owners' Lands, with respect to losses payable under such policy; and (ii) an agreement by the insurer that such policy shall not be canceled, materially modified, or denied renewal without at least thirty (30) days prior written notice to Lessor and Grantor, specifically covering, without limitation, cancellation or non-renewal for non-payment of premium, except that ten (10) days' notice shall be given with respect only to non-payment of premium.